-- PSPR GEO-4 Erosion Monitoring: The project proponent will inspect treatment areas for the proper implementation of erosion control SPRs and mitigations prior to the rainy season.
+SPR GEO-4 Erosion Monitoring: The project proponent will inspect treatment areas for the proper implementation of erosion control SPRs and mitigations prior to the rainy season.
 If erosion control measures are not properly implemented, they will be remediated prior to the first rainfall event per SPR GEO-3 and GEO-8.
 Additionally, the project proponent will inspect for evidence of erosion after the first large storm or rainfall event (i.e., ≥ 1.5 inches in 24 hours) as soon as is feasible after the event.
-Any area of erosion that will result in substantial sediment discharge will be remediated within 48 hours per the methods stated in SPRs GEO-3 and GEO-8.
-This SPR applies only to mechanical, prescribed herbivory, and prescribed burning treatment activities and all treatment types, including treatment maintenance. - SPR GEO-5 Drain Stormwater via Water Breaks: The project proponent will drain compacted and/or bare linear treatment areas capable of generating storm runoff via water breaks using the spacing and erosion control guidelines contained in Sections 914.6, 934.6, and 954.6(c) of the California Forest Practice Rules (February 2019 version).
-Where waterbreaks cannot effectively disperse surface runoff, including where waterbreaks cause surface run-off to be concentrated on downslopes, other erosion controls will be installed as needed to maintain site productivity by minimizing soil loss.
-This SPR applies only to mechanical, manual, and prescribed burn treatment activities and all treatment types, including treatment maintenance. - ▶ SPR GEO-6 Minimize Burn Pile Size: The project proponent will not create burn piles that exceed 20 feet in length, width, or diameter, except when on landings, road surfaces, or on contour to minimize the spatial extent of soil damage.
+Any area of erosion that will result in substantial sediment discharge will be remediated. within 48 hours per the methods stated in SPRs GEO-3 and GEO-8.
+This SPR applies only to mechanical, prescribed herbivory and prescribed burning treatment activities and all treatment types.

+SPR GEO-5 Drain Stormwater via Water Breaks: The project proponent will drain compacted and/or bare linear treatment areas capable of generating storm runoff via water breaks using the spacing and erosion control guidelines contained in Sections 914.6, 934.6, and 954.6(c) of the California Forest Practice Rules.
+Where waterbreaks cannot effectively disperse surface runoff, including where waterbreaks cause surface run-off to be concentrated on downslopes, other erosion controls will be installed as needed to comply with 14 CCR 914 [934, 954].
+This SPR applies only to mechanical, manual, and prescribed burn treatment activities and all treatment types.

+SPR GEO-6 Minimize Burn Pile Size: The project proponent will not create burn piles that exceed 20 feet in length, width, or diameter, except when on landings, road surfaces, or on contour to minimize the spatial extent of soil damage.
 In addition, burn piles will not occupy more than 15 percent of the total treatment area (Busse et al. 2014).
-The project proponent will not locate burn piles in a Watercourse and Lake Protection Zone as defined in SPR HYD-4.
-This SPR applies to mechanical, manual, and prescribed burning treatment activities and all treatment types, including treatment maintenance. - ▶ SPR GEO-7 Minimize Erosion: To minimize erosion, the project proponent will: - (1) Prohibit use of heavy equipment where any of the following conditions are present: - (i) Slopes steeper than 65 percent. - (ii) Slopes steeper than 50 percent where the erosion hazard rating is high or extreme. - (iii) Slopes steeper than 50 percent that lead without flattening to sufficiently dissipate water flow and trap sediment before it reaches a watercourse or lake. - (2) On slopes between 50 percent and 65 percent where the erosion hazard rating is moderate, and all slope percentages are for average slope steepness based on sample areas that are 20 acres, or less, heavy equipment will be limited to: - (i) Existing tractor roads that do not require reconstruction, or - (ii) New tractor roads flagged by the project proponent prior to the treatment activity.
+The project proponent will not locate burn piles in a Watercourse and Lake Protection Zone as defined in 14 CCR Section 916.5 of the California Forest Practice Rules.
+This SPR applies to mechanical, manual, and prescribed burning treatment activities and all treatment types.

+SPR GEO-7 Minimize Erosion: To minimize erosion, the project proponent will:

+- (1) Prohibit use of heavy equipment where any of the following conditions are present: - (i) Slopes steeper than 65 percent. - (ii) Slopes steeper than 50 percent where the erosion hazard rating is high or extreme. - (iii) Slopes steeper than 50 percent that lead without flattening to sufficiently dissipate water flow and trap sediment before it reaches a watercourse or lake. - (2) On slopes between 50 percent and 65 percent where the erosion hazard rating is moderate, and all slope percentages are for average slope steepness based on sample areas that are 20 acres, or less, heavy equipment will be limited to: - (i) Existing tractor roads that do not require reconstruction, or

-(3) Prescribed herbivory treatments will not be used in areas with over 50 percent slope.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
+- (ii) New tractor roads flagged by the project proponent prior to the treatment activity. - (3) Prescribed herbivory treatments will not be used in areas with over 50% slope.

+This SPR applies to all treatment activities and all treatment types.